typetron/typetron.org/tutorials/blog/images.md

 ```

 Let's make a new article by making again a HTTP Post request so the field image will get
 populated.
-Now, if we make a HTTP GET request to [localhost:8000](http://localhost:8000) we
+The value for the image column will the the image's name including the extension.
+Now, if we make a HTTP GET
-can see our _image_ key with the weird name we've seen in the _public/articles_ directory.
+request to [localhost:8000](http://localhost:8000) we can see our _image_ key with the weird name we've seen in
+the _public/articles_ directory.
 All the other articles don't have an image yet.
-You can use the _edit_ route to update their
+You can use the _edit_ route to
-image.
+update their image.

 To actually see our image we will have to set up static file serving feature.
 All we have to
 do is to tell Typetron where these static files are by changing the config from _config/app.ts_